 Use colored stickers for each person to indicate what he wants.
-The process may be expedited by each person putting a sticker on the items he wants.
-Where there's only one sticker on an item, it will go to that person.
-Where there's more than one sticker, then the family may revert to taking turns on the contested items.
+When there's only one sticker on an item, it will automatically go to that person.
+When there's more than one sticker, then the family may revert to taking turns on the contested items.

 Get appraisals.
 Deciding on who gets what can become more difficult if some items have significantly more value than others.
 If families were to use the taking turns method of distribution, the person who gets the first pick may walk off with the only Rembrandt.
-It may be necessary for a few rounds for everyone to choose items of similar value, some people getting a single item while others choose several that together are worth as much as the most expensive possession.
-In other cases, the individual or individuals getting the most valuable items may have to pay the other family members for the value or the family members may decide that the only fair way to go is to sell the most valuable possessions and share the proceeds equally.
+It may be necessary for a few rounds for everyone to choose items of similar value—some people getting a single item, while others choose several that together are worth as much as the most expensive possession.
+In other cases, the individual or individuals getting the most valuable items may have to pay the other family members for the value.
+Alternatively, the family members may decide that the only fair way to go is to sell the most valuable possessions and share the proceeds equally.

 Make copies.
-While many personal belongings are unique, in the case of photographs and videos copies can be almost as good as the original.
-Many family members will be as happy with a copy.
+While many personal belongings are unique, in the case of photographs and videos, copies can be almost as good as the original.
+Many family members will be just as happy with a copy.

 Bring in a mediator.
-Where there are conflicts among family members over particular items, often estate attorneys act as mediators.
-But attorneys are often expensive and goal oriented.
+When there are conflicts among family members over particular items, often estate attorneys act as mediators.
+Attorneys are often expensive and goal-oriented.
 They want to get the property distributed and complete the task of closing out the estate.
-A trained mediator can often do a better job of helping the family members get at the root of the interests with the process healing past wounds and ruptures rather than exacerbating them.
+A trained mediator can often do a better job of helping the family members get at the root of the interests—resulting in the process healing past wounds, rather than exacerbating them.